Manga: Kamikami Kaeshi

 - Hinokagu is a pun of "God of Fire."

-- Parents in Distress: Mashiro's mother, who was taken by her aunt.
+- Parents in Distress: Mashiro's mother is taken as hostage by her aunt.
 As it turns out, her mother isn't in danger, but Mashiro isn't permitted to see her.

 - Playing with Fire: Hinokagu, the god of fire.

-- Rapunzel Hair: Mashiro, who wasn't allowed to cut her hair because gods are resting inside them.
+- Rapunzel Hair: Mashiro isn't allowed to cut her hair because gods are resting inside them.
+Her hair flows down to her feet.
+The previous mikos also did the same. including her mother Aoi.

 - Red Oni, Blue Oni: Hinokagu and Hayate.